metalcycling/openstructure/modules/io/doc/mmcif.rst

 AA, AB, AC etc. once the first cycle is through.
 There can therefore be as many chains as needed.
-The mmCIF entities are built the same way as for *mmcif_conform* with two differences: 1) the extracted SEQRES of a chain is the ATOMSEQ, i.e. the exact sequence of its residues 2) Entity matching happens through exact matches of SEQRES and is independent from residue numbers.
-As a consequence, the residue numbers written as _atom_site.label_seq_id do not correspond anymore to the actual residue numbers but refer to the location in ATOMSEQ.
+The mmCIF entities are built the same way as for *mmcif_conform* with two differences: 1) the extracted SEQRES of a chain is the ATOMSEQ, i.e. the exact sequence of its residues 2) entity matching happens through exact matches of SEQRES and is independent from residue numbers.
+As a consequence, the residue numbers written as |atom_site.label_seq_id|_ do not correspond anymore to the actual residue numbers but refer to the location in ATOMSEQ.

-Once split and new chain names assigned, the rest is straightforward.
+Once split and new chain names are assigned, the rest is straightforward.
-The special cases listed above (_atom_site.auth_asym_id, _pdbx_poly_seq_scheme.pdb_strand_id, _atom_site.auth_seq_id etc.) are treated the same as if *mmcif_conform* was true.
+The special cases listed above (|atom_site.auth_asym_id|_, _pdbx_poly_seq_scheme.pdb_strand_id, _atom_site.auth_seq_id etc.) are treated the same as if *mmcif_conform* was true.